vaibhavkulal/Python_training/README.md

 1. Create folder with your name on Desktop
 2. Add python files to that folder
 3. Upload the folder using drag and drop
 4. continue add new files in git using *create new* files option

+## taks 3
+### show the syntax and usage of below python data structures (Demonstrating)
+also perform varioys operations on each Object with help of built-in methods
+1. List
+2. tuple
+3. string
+4. set
+5. dict